postmannen/ctrl/doc/src/usecase-ctrl-as-prometheus-collector.md

 START_PUB_HELLO=60
 ```

+Create 2-3 (node1,node2,node3) nodes which will be the nodes that scrape some metrics on some host.

 ##### Startup folder

 Each ctrl instance started will have a **startup** folder in it's running directory.
 Messages in the startup folder will be read at startup, and handled by ctrl.